Terry Moore (cartoonist)

 Terry Moore (born 1954) is an American cartoonist, known for the series Strangers in Paradise, Rachel Rising, and the founding of Homage Comics.
 His work has won him recognition in the comics industry, including the Eisner Award for Best Serialized Story in 1996 for Strangers in Paradise #1–8, which was collected in the trade paperback I Dream of You.

 Early life

 Moore was born in Texas and he grew up in the Southern United States, Africa, and England.
 His younger sister was born while his family lived in Africa.
-He started drawing in sketchbooks since he was eight, and when he was thirteen, he learned to play the electric guitar.
+He started drawing in sketchbooks when he was eight, and when he was thirteen, he learned to play the electric guitar.
 He has said his greatest career influence is Peanuts' Charles Schulz.

 While working as a musician, Moore met and married his wife.
 When they decided to have a family, he took a more stable job as a video editor.
 He moved into cartooning when he became tired of editing.